SyndicateProtocol/syndicate-appchains/metabased-translator/README.md

 # Metabased-translator

-This is a service that ingests L2 transaction data, organizes the data into slots, transforms it into a unified format to be mined by an Anvil node, then mines it and makes it available to rollup frameworks.
+This is a service that ingests L2 transaction data, organizes the data into slots, builds blocks from the slots, and mines the blocks and makes them available to rollup frameworks.

 It consists of a `common` crate and 3 component crates: `ingestor`, `slotter` and `block-builder`